 ‘Heaven and Earth: Art of Byzantium from Greek Collections’

 Think of Byzantium, and a color leaps to mind.
 That color is gold.
 Why gold?
 On the evidence, because of its capacity to serve two rulers: The exhibition’s title and its 187 objects together demonstrate how gold can represent power that is both earthly and heavenly at once.
 (Christopher Knight) (Through Aug.
 25) Read more

 'Floral Journey: Native North American Beadwork'

 Unless one is Native American, getting a grasp of complex Native American spiritual cosmologies is not easy.
 And that distinction, which might be called a quality of profound otherness, is in essence what drives a fascinating show recently opened at the Autry National Center of the American West in Griffith Park.
 It's a story of survival, of a will to endure in the face of crushing opposition.
 And it is a story told through beads.
-(Christopher Knight) (Ends Saturday, April 26) Read more
+(Christopher Knight) (Through, April 26, 2015) Read more

 Presentism: Light as Material